cambridge-cares/TheWorldAvatar/Agents/AccessAgent/README.md

 ### 3.2 Calling the Access Agent

-The access agent is typically intended for use by other agents, rather than being called on its own to limit access to the underlying data in the knowledge graph.
-Accordingly, this document does not describe the available routes.
-Instead, developers can call the access agent in two ways:
+Developers should call the access agent in two ways:

 1. If you are developing a Java agent within the TWA agent framework (by extending the class `uk.ac.cam.cares.jps.base.agent.JPSAgent`), users can directly call methods inherited from `JPSAgent` to access these resources
 2. In the case you are not extending `JPSAgent`, users can import the class `uk.ac.cam.cares.jps.base.query.AccessAgentCaller` or `uk.ac.cam.cares.jps.base.query.RDBAccessAgentCaller` to call the methods accessing the resources.
 The `AccessAgentCaller` contains the `queryStore` and `updateStore` methods, whereas the `RDBAccessAgentCaller` contains the `getRDBUrl` method.